Karl Myers: 1990s murders and arrest

 On April 13, 1993, 22-year-old Shawn Marie Williams was reported missing to police officials in Catoosa after she went to a nearby convenience store, but never returned.
 Her pickup truck was found abandoned along U.S. Route 412, but there was no sign of Williams herself.
 For the next three days, authorities and volunteers tried to track her down, only to find her body in some swampy marshes near Rocky Point.
 A forensic autopsy determined that Williams had been extensively beaten and raped, and that her killer had shot her five times, with one of the bullets fired into the chest rupturing her aorta.
 Her murder quickly garnered attention from the media, as it was yet another in an unrelated series of murders of motorists that had plagued the area since the 1970s.

-Williams' murder would go unsolved for three years, until it was linked to Myers after his arrest for an unrelated killing.
+Williams' murder went unsolved until three years later when it was linked Myers after his arrest for an unrelated killing.
 On March 14, 1996, the body of 29-year-old Cindy Michelle Marzano was found in the Verdigris River, showing signs of sexual assault and strangulation.
 Myers was identified as the prime suspect within a day of the murder, as multiple witnesses had seen him pick Marzano up from her workplace at a delicatessen in Broken Arrow.
 An investigation by detectives revealed that he had violated his parole by keeping a firearm – which he was prohibited from doing as a convicted felon – and was then lodged into a county jail.
 He was ordered to provide a DNA sample, and since Marzano's murder seemed eerily similar to Williams', investigators decided to compare them just in case.
 Myers came back as a positive match for both, and he was then charged with both women's murders.

 Due to his previous violent crimes and the 1978 acquittal in the Rowden case, investigators suspected that he might be responsible for more killings than the ones he was charged with.
 While he was awaiting trial, representatives from several state and government agencies gathered at a meeting in Claremore to compare notes.
-Following this, he was labeled as a potential suspect in a string of sexually-motivated murders spanning the states of Oklahoma, Kansas and Arkansas, but was never charged with any of them.
+Following this, he was labeled as a potential suspect in a string of sexually motivated murders spanning the states of Oklahoma, Kansas and Arkansas, but was never charged with any of them.